AR6003 - Integrated Design Audit (2023/24)

-The module enables the student to demonstrate their integration and synthesis of key areas of professional architectural knowledge within the context of their major design project.
-The project follows the process of design development using consultants from within the department and externally to introduce a range of perspectives, issues and interests within each project.
+The Integrated Design Audit will enable you to demonstrate the integration and synthesis of key areas of professional architectural knowledge within the context of your studio design projects.
+The module follows the process of design development to introduce a range of perspectives, issues and interests.
 This process is recorded, evaluated and reviewed in relation to the major design project.

 Prior learning requirements

 Pre-requisite: AR5003 or equivalent.

 The core areas of the syllabus of Integrated Design Audit are cultural context; management, practice and law; environment, services and energy; structures, materials and construction.

 Cultural context: the socio-political, intellectual and technical influences that shape design; the influence of architectural histories and theories on contemporary design practice; the contemporary situation of the built environment and the imperative for sustainable building practices and materials; the critical analysis of seminal and contemporary architectural precedent to uncover organisational and technological strategies, and aspects of best-practice, to inform a comprehensive design proposal (LO 1 – 5);

 Management, practice and law: the influence of statutory requirements: building regulations, town planning and development control policies on the design of a comprehensive design proposal; the role of the architect implied by the design and the management, organisational and practice structures necessary to realise it; the role of the architect to effectively communicate the scope, build-up and complexity of a project sufficient to satisfy statutory requirements, enable preliminary understanding of costs and meet the performance requirements of the end-user; the way a design proposal might be financed, procured and realised in relation to the contemporary construction industry (LO 1 – 5);